Are you asking yourself:

 12. Offer food delivery options

 Another great option to increase your sales.
-Your customers may already love your food but they may prefer to stay in most of the time.
-A food delivery app can solve this easily.
-Offer discounts and specials especially when you’re launching this service.
+Your customers may already love your food, but they may prefer to stay home most of the time.
+A food delivery app can solve this quickly.
+Offer discounts and specials, especially when you’re launching this service.

 13. Offer free wi-fi

 It’s no secret that more and more people these days work from home or remotely.
-Offering free wi-fi and properly displaying this (a simple sign in the storefront will do the trick) will create a base of loyal customers seeking for a different scenario to work on their laptops.
+Offering free wi-fi and correctly displaying this (a simple sign in the storefront will do the trick) will create a base of loyal customers looking for a different scenario to work on their laptops.

 14. Be organized with your finances

 If you wish to grow your restaurant, you must follow a strict budget.